ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 service is unavailable and clients MUST have clearly defined behaviours for honouring this signalling.
-In addition servers SHOULD be able to communicate to clients that they should reduce their query rate when the server is under high load or has reduced capacity.
+In addition servers SHOULD be able to communicate to clients that they should reduce their query rate when the server is under high load, has reduced capacity, or otherwise wishes to limit traffic.

-Clients SHOULD periodically re-establish connections with servers to prevent maintaining prolonged connectivity to unavailable hosts and give operators the ability to move traffic away from hosts in a timely manner.
+Clients SHOULD periodically re-establish associations with servers to detect unresponsive hosts and to give operators the ability to move traffic away from hosts in a timely manner.

 The protocol SHOULD have provisions for deployments where Network Address Translation occurs and define behaviours when NAT rebinding occurs.
-This should also not compromise any DDoS mitigation(s) that the protocol may define.
+This should not compromise any DDoS mitigation(s) that the protocol may define.

 Client and server protocol modes MUST be supported.
-Other modes such as symmetric and broadcast MAY be supported by the protocol but SHOULD NOT be required by implementers to implement.
+Other modes such as symmetric and broadcast MAY be supported by the protocol but SHOULD NOT be required of implementations.
 Considerations should be made in these modes to avoid implementation vulnerabilities and to protect deployments from attacks.